NVIDIA-Merlin/NVTabular/README.md

 #### Amazon Web Services (AWS)

 Amazon Web Services (AWS) offers [EC2 instances with NVIDIA GPU support](https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing).
 NVTabular can be used with 1x, 4x or 8x GPU instances (or multi-node setup).
 This example uses an EC2 instance with 8x NVIDIA A100 GPUs.
-Please checkout the $/h for instance types and adjust it.
+Please checkout the $/h for this instance type and adjust the type.

 1. Start AWS EC2 instance with [NVIDIA Deep Learning AMI image](https://aws.amazon.com/marketplace/pp/NVIDIA-NVIDIA-Deep-Learning-AMI/B076K31M1S) using aws-cli.